alexenge/hu-neuro-pipeline/README.md

 #### 2. Install STEP-MNE

-You can install the STEP-MNE Python package from [PyPI](https://pypi.org/project/step-mne/) using reticulate.
+Once you have installed reticulate and Python (with Miniconda), you can install STEP-MNE from the [Python Package Index (PyPI)](https://pypi.org/project/step-mne/).

 ```r
 py_install("step_mne", pip = TRUE, python_version = "3.8")